 - Robin I. Willner

-The statutory deadline for filing a timely petition for the 2021 tax year was September 17th, 2021.
+The statutory deadline for filing a timely petition for the 2022 tax year is September 19th, 2022.

 In certain cases only a $5 filing fee per folio is required when joint petitions are filed by condominium associations, cooperatives and others.

 Make all checks payable to Clerk of the Value Adjustment Board.

 - All hearings are recorded on audio/visual, at a cost of $10.00 per agenda number up to $35.00 for the entire hearing date.